 It had been a really rough day.
 I was 15 years old and somehow I had lost a really important paper that I needed for school, in the house, in a matter of minutes.
 I was good at losing things when I was younger; eye glasses, watches, purses…. money.
 It seemed like the more important the item, the easier it was for me to put it down, take up several other tasks, and then promptly forget where I had placed the thing I so desperately needed.
 This particular day was no different.

 My parents had asked me to bring them something that I had just had in my hand, and for the life of me, I couldn’t remember where I had put it.
 I was frustrated, crying, convinced that this was going to go on a list of “things I didn’t get right that day.”
-Such a list that only I, a teenager suffering from A.D.D, kept running in my head.
+Such a list that only I, a teenager suffering from ADHD, kept running in my head.

 I sat on the bed in defeat.